-NOTE : The information in this document applies ONLY to Region 2 IFSA junior athletes and IFSA-sanctioned junior events.
-Rules for the Region 2 FWQ Adult Series may differ and can be located in the 2019 IFSA FWQ Adult Handbook for Region 2.
-Region 1 riders and events follow the Freeride Junior Tour (FJT) Handbook, which can also differ and is located on the www.freerideworldtour.com website.
+NOTE: The information in this document applies ONLY to Region 2 IFSA junior athletes and IFSA-sanctioned junior events.
+Region 1 riders and events follow the Freeride Junior Tour (FJT) Handbook, which can differ and is located on the www.freerideworldtour.com website.